pnijhara/pnijhara.github.io/content/post/book-review-learn-python-the-hard-way.md

 ## Why Learn Python "the hard way"?
 The main objective of this book was to get anyone started in programming.
 The title says it is the hard way to learn to write code, but it is not.
 It is only the “hard” way because it uses a technique called instruction.
 Instruction is where I tell you to do a sequence of controlled exercises designed to build skill through repetition.
 This technique works very well with beginners who know nothing and need to acquire basic skills before they can understand more complex topics.
 It’s used in everything from martial arts to music to even basic math and reading skills.

-So basically, *The hard way is the learn it yourself approach*
+So basically, *The hard way is the "learn it yourself approach".*

 ## What I like in this book
 The best section that I found in this book is "Common Student Questions".
 Realizing that many readers would encounter various bugs, mistype, and make other mistakes, Zed includes a ”Common Student Questions” section in every chapter.
 As the name suggests, it explains how to solve the most typical problems that readers might encounter — this is, essentially, Stack Overflow baked directly into the book!